Chew marks

 Mouse chews are usually between the channels on one surface of the card, with fuzzy twisted edges rather than clean teeth cuts.

-Mustelids and cats leave paired, circular canine punctire marks, top and bottom.
+Stoats, weaesls and cats leave paired, circular canine puncture marks, top and bottom.

 Possums leave crushed margins that can sometimes look like water damage.
 They can also leave moustache shaped teeth marks that are 5-7mm wide.
 Biting and crushing can extend well beyond the baited portions of the card.